 It Could Lead to Diabetes

 Sugary treats hold a big secret: eating too much of them over time may lead to deadly diseases like type 2 diabetes.
 Excessive carbohydrates (like sugar) lead to weight gain, which significantly increases a person’s risk for the disease.
 Although it doesn’t necessarily matter where the carbohydrates come from, sugar is one of the fastest ways to exceed a healthy daily limit.
-The American Diabetes Association has specifically linked sugary beverages to type 2 diabetes, so pay careful attention to the ingredients in your fruit, sport, and energy drinks.
+The American Diabetes Association has specifically linked health effects of sugar beverages to type 2 diabetes, so pay careful attention to the ingredients in your fruit, sport, and energy drinks.

 It Damages Your Blood Vessels